 9.1 Regular review schedule

-• Full reconstitution and rebalancing: Quarterly (e.g. March, June, September, December) based on data up to a pre‑defined cut‑off date.
+• Full reconstitution and rebalancing: Quarterly (e.g. 1st April, 1st July, 1st October, 1st January) based on data up to a pre‑defined cut off date.

 • Buffer rules (optional): To reduce turnover, assets may only enter if they rise above rank 90, and leave if they fall below rank 110 (for CRYPTO 100), with similar buffers for other indices.